the1lab/1lab/src/1Lab/Function/Surjection.lagda.md

 ```

 This follows immediately from the definition of equivalences: if the
-type of fibres is contractible, then we can pluck the fibre we need
+type of fibres is contractible, then we can pluck the element we need
 out of the centre of contraction!

 ```agda